 (Then We sent Our messengers in succession: every time a messenger came to his people, they rejected him.
 So We destroyed them, one after the others, and made them mere tales.
 Away with the people who refuse to believe!) . {23/44}

-Q) What is The base of a Prophets Message?
+Q) What is the common principle of Prophets’ Messages?

-All prophets called for One essential thing that is to worship Allah alone according to his Divine law and they cannot call for otherwise.
+All prophets called for one essential thing, that is to worship Allah alone according to His Divine law and they cannot call for otherwise.

 As we have learnt, God created humans for a noble purpose: to worship Him alone and lead a virtuous life based on His teachings and guidance.
-Humankind would not know his role and the purpose of his existence unless he receives clear and practical instructions of what Allah wants him to do.
+Human would not know his role and the purpose of his existence unless he receives clear and practical instructions of what Allah wants him to do.
 Here comes the need for prophethood.
 Thus, Allah has chosen from every nation at least one Prophet to convey His Message to those people.

-One might ask, how were the Prophets chosen and who were entitled to this great honor?
+One might ask, how were the Prophets chosen and who were entitled to attain this great honor?

 Prophethood is Allah's blessing and favor that He may bestow on whom He wills.
 However, from surveying the various messengers throughout history, three features of a Prophet may be recognized:

 1. He is the best in his community, morally and intellectually.
 This is necessary because a Prophet's life serves as a role model for his followers.
 His personality should attract people to accept his message rather than drive them away by his imperfect character.
 Sending prophets is very essential for humankind to convey Allah’s message and guide the people to the right path otherwise people will go astray and lost.
 The prophets give the correct answers to people’s existential questions that cannot be known without revelation from Allah (the creator).
 These answers must be authenticated and presented to humans by humans at the highest levels of trust, honesty and morals.
-Those people are the prophets that Allah chosen to convey his message and hence they were the elite of their people in behavior and mental ability.
+Those people are the prophets that Allah chose to convey his message and hence they were the choicest of their people in behavior and mental ability.

 2. He is supported by miracles to prove his sincerity.
 These miracles are granted by the power and permission of Allah and are usually in the field in which his people excel and are recognized as superiors.
-As an example: messenger Eisa (Jesus) – peace be upon him- came to people with medical expertise and they know that it is impossible for a human to give life for a dead person or puff s in a bird doll so it will be a real bird, so Allah gave him these miracles to prove his prophethood to his people so the follow his teaching.
+As an example: Messenger Eisa (Jesus) – peace be upon him- came to people with medical expertise and they know that it is impossible for a human to give life for a dead person or puff in a bird doll so it will be a real bird, so Allah gave him these miracles to prove his prophethood to his people so the follow his teaching.

 3. Every Prophet states clearly that what he receives is not from his own, but from Allah for the well-being of mankind.
 He also confirms what was revealed before him and what may be revealed after him.
 A Prophet does this to show that he is simply conveying the message that is entrusted to him by The One True God of all people in all ages.
 So the message is one in essence and for the same purpose.
 Therefore, it should not deviate from what was revealed before him or what might come after him.